yayahjb/neartree/NearTree/README_NearTree.txt

          std::vector<size_t>& group1_ordinals, std::vector<size_t>& group2_ordinals)
         returns the points closer to t1 than to t2 in group1 and the rest in group 2 if group1_ordinals and group2_ordinals are provided the ordinals of the found objects in the object store are put into those vectors.
+The ordinals can be used as indices into the CNearTree itself.

      template<typename ContainerTypeInside, typename ContainerTypeOutside>
      void SeparateByRadius ( const DistanceType radius, const T& probe,